aiidateam/aiida-core/docs/source/reference/command_line.rst

     Commands:
       add-nodes     Add nodes to a group.
       copy          Duplicate a group.
-      create        Create an empty group with a given name. delete        Delete a group and (optionally) the nodes it contains. description   Change the description of a group. list          Show a list of existing groups.
+      create        Create an empty group with a given label. delete        Delete a group and (optionally) the nodes it contains. description   Change the description of a group. list          Show a list of existing groups.